 Our multi-award-winning work experience team has dedicated internship officers to help find the right work experience for you.
 Make the most of these opportunities and apply for our Work Experience Bursary Scheme, the Birmingham Undergraduate Internship Programme or one of our successful mentoring schemes.

 The video below talks to students, staff and employers about their internship experience:

-Accredited by the Institute of Physics.
+This course is accredited by the Institute of Physics.
+The summary reads: